 top of page

-Mini's Village Foundation is committed to making a positive impact on local communities by improving healthcare and raising awareness.
+Mini’s Village Foundation is committed to making a meaningful difference in local communities by improving access to healthcare and increasing awareness of critical health issues.

 Projects